grahamleslie/grahamleslie.github.io/index.markdown

         src="/assets/images/me.jpg"
         alt="This is me."
       />
       I like building things and driving over things.
-I am a Staff Software Engineer at
+I am a Software Engineer at
       <a href="https://procore.com" target="_blank" rel="noopener noreferrer"
         >Procore</a